mklobucaric/FischerPI/README.md

 # Robotic Arm Control GUI with Raspberry Pi 3

 This Python code generates a Graphical User Interface (GUI) for controlling a robotic arm using a Raspberry Pi 3.
-The GUI allows users to interact with the robotic arm and perform various movements and actions.
+The GUI allows users to interact with the robotic arm and perform various movements and actions (2019. project, icons are changed due to the copyright).

 ## Installation Instructions